 WMO Global Annual to Decadal Climate Update FAQs

-The WMO Global Annual to Decadal Climate Update provides a synthesis of global annual and multi-year computer model predictions (forecasts) covering the next five years.
-The forecast includes current natural climate variations – such as fluctuations in sea-surface temperatures – and human-induced climate change – such as that caused by the increase of atmospheric greenhouse gas concentrations.
+The WMO Global Annual to Decadal Climate Update provides a synthesis of global multi-year climate predictions (forecasts) covering the next five years.
+The forecast includes current natural climate variations – such as fluctuations in sea-surface temperatures – and human-induced climate change caused, for example, by the increase of atmospheric greenhouse gas concentrations.
+The forecast is presented as maps and timeseries which show how next year, and an average of the next five years, compares to conditions from the recent past (1991-2020).
+This enables users to appreciate the differences between recent climate and predicted near-term climate.

 2. Who is involved in producing the WMO Annual to Decadal forecast and how often are they released?